plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

 ---
 layout: tutorial-single_layout
 title:  How to Embed Graphs in a Blog or Website
-subtitle: Embed graphs created with Plotly
+subtitle: Embed graphs created with Chart Studio
 permalink: /embed-graphs-in-websites/
 imageurl: ../static/images/embed-plotly-graphs/embed thumb.png
 state: active
 tags: fundamentals
 order: 6
-meta_description: Learn how to embed interactive Plotly graphs in websites, blogs, iframes, Tumblr, and WordPress online using Chart Studio.
+meta_description: Learn how to embed interactive Chart Studio graphs in websites, blogs, iframes, Tumblr, and WordPress online using Chart Studio.
 popularity: featured
 actioncall: Embed a Graph

 steps:
  - title: Embed Plotly Graphs in a Blog or Website
    sub-steps:
-    - copy: "When you embed a Plotly graph, it means you’re sharing your graph, your data and the code that describes your graph all in one place.
-You can embed any Plotly graph.
+    - copy: "When you embed a Chart Studio graph, it means you’re sharing your graph, your data and the code that describes your graph all in one place.
+You can embed any Chart Studio graph.
 The embedding process is the same whether you're creating graphs from the online [workspace](https://plot.ly/create) or using one of Plotly's APIs.
 With our interactive features, your readers have a whole new way to engage with your work.
-When you update a Plotly graph, the graph automatically updates on your blog or website.
+When you update a Chart Studio graph, the graph automatically updates on your blog or website.
 No need for manual updates!"
     - copy: "We’re in [Wired Magazine](http://www.wired.com/2014/08/lego-cost), [The Washington Post](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/06/14/do-low-taxes-on-the-rich-leave-the-middle-class-with-lower-wages/), and the [National Post](http://sports.nationalpost.com/2014/08/02/how-does-p-k-subbans-new-contract-stack-up-against-other-elite-nhl-defencemen)."
       img: "![Lego](../static/images/embed-plotly-graphs/plotly on wired.png)"
-    - copy: "You can embed a Plotly graph using HTML code or an iframe.
+    - copy: "You can embed a Chart Studio graph using HTML code or an iframe.
 These codes are located in Chart Studio, your list of files, also called your ['Organize'](https://plot.ly/organize/), and your Profile page.
 It's also possible to share someone else’s graph, so keep reading to find out more.
 If you’re using wordpress.com, jump to the [end](http://help.plot.ly/embed-graphs-in-websites/#step-10-embed-on-wordpress) of this page."

  - title: From Your Workspace
    sub-steps: